DannyMoerkerke/sw-proxy/README.md

 Click the buttons on the demo page to generate the requests and view the results in the dev tools of your browser of choice.

+To view the console logs in Safari you need to open a separate Web Inspector window via Develop > Service Workers > localhost.

 ## Browser support
 Tested in:
 - Chrome 67